 We wanted our project to be interactive, rather than act as a static art piece, so that people could influence the presentation of light within the room and explore their impact on it.

-Inspired by the works of artists such as Paul Myoda, Thomas Wilfred, and James Turrell, I researched artistic engineers whose works prioritize interactions between people, places, and light artifacts.
-The Dichro kit encourages users to play with artifacts and light sources to discover how interaction influences the surrounding environment.
+Inspired by the works of artists such as Paul Myoda, Thomas Wilfred, and James Turrell, the origins of this project prioritize interactions between spaces, people, and light artifacts.
+This kit encourages users to play with artifacts and light sources in order to discover how their interactions influence the surrounding environment.

 Design Iteration Activities

 Clearly state the goal of the project.